 Pearce was born February 17, 1917, in Houston, Texas.
 He graduated from Texas Military Institute in San Antonio, Texas, in 1936.
 Pearce attended the University of Texas from 1936-1939, majoring in Business Administration, and was a member of the Kappa Alpha fraternity.

 Pearce began ranching in 1938.
-He operated ranches in three Texas counties, raising registered Quarter Horses and Hereford-Brahman cross cattle.
-As a breeder, he has bred 357 registered Quarter Horses, including several Register of Merit earners both on the track and in the show ring.
+He operated ranches in three Texas counties, raised registered Quarter Horses and Hereford-Brahman cross cattle.
+As a breeder, he bred 357 registered Quarter Horses, including several Register of Merit earners both on the track and in the show ring.

 He bred Especial, an AQHA Champion by Doc Bar and prominent stallion in the cutting industry.
 In 1975, Pearce’s Cricket’s Dollye by Unk Cody won the world championship in senior cutting.
 The next year the mare earned a high-point cutting title and placed eighth in senior cutting at the AQHA World Championship Show.

-Pearce has been a long-time member of the National Cutting Horse Association and was inducted into the NCHA Hall of Fame in 1995.
-He is also a lifetime director of the Texas and Southwestern Cattle Raisers Association.
+Pearce was a long-time member of the National Cutting Horse Association and was inducted into the NCHA Hall of Fame in 1995.
+He was also a lifetime director of the Texas and Southwestern Cattle Raisers Association.
 In 1966, he sat on the AQHA Executive Committee.
 From 1961 to 1978 Pearce served as an AQHA Director and was a member of the public information and education and the show and contest committees.
-He also held an AQHA judges card.
+He also held an AQHA judge's card.